flan/staticdhcpd/README.md

     * staticDHCPd
       * _correctness check_
       * _proofreading_
-  * Build-processes
-    * RPMs
-      * _the script either needs to produce usable artifacts or be removed_

 At this point, no new features will be added until the system is stable (but please submit ideas to the issue-tracker anyway).
 Any non-bugfix commits will be things to prepare for the Debian/RPM packages or minor formatting tweaks.